BMB-STAT/BMB-STAT5/chapter1.md

 `@instructions`
 From the box plot you could qualitatively appreciate the differences between groups.
 Let’s now formally assess if the walking speed changes based on treatment received by running an ANOVA analysis.

-In R ANOVA is run by using the aov() function.
-To visualise the output of the analysis the function summary() is used.
+In R ANOVA is run by using the `aov()` function.
+To visualise the output of the analysis the function `summary()` is used.

-Tip: the results of the ‘aov’ function needs to be assigned to a new variable (e.g.:treatment.aov<-…) and you to use ~ symbol to group values according to the category they belong to
+Tip: the results of the ‘aov’ function needs to be assigned to a new variable (e.g.:`ANOVA1<-`…) and you to use `~` symbol to group values according to the category they belong to

 `@hint`
 Remember, aov needs to work on a dataframe (for example walk) and you need to indicate how the data should be grouped (for example treatment)